nayanex/Baterlsmann-Scholarship---introduction-to-Azure-Applications/Lesson 2 - Azure Compute Services/README.md

 4. Upgrade pip in our virtual environment and then Install dependencies `pip install --upgrade pip pip install -r requirements.txt`
 5. We'll run our app `python application.py`
-6. In a web browser, we can visit the publicIpaddress
+6. In a web browser, we can visit the public Ip address
 7. Type "exit" to disconnect from the VM

 ### Cleanup